scitran/client/Downloading.md

 ## Downloading and reading

 Flywheel objects can generally be downloaded.
 This includes project, session, acquisition, file, collection or analysis objects.
-A project, session, acquisition, collection or analysis is downloaded as a zip file.
+A project, session, acquisition, collection or analysis is downloaded as a tar file.

 A file is downloaded as, well, a file.

+## downloadFile

+    scitran.downloadFile(file,'destination',filename,'size',size)

-    project = st.search('projects','project label','VWFA');
+    project = st.search('projects','project label exact','VWFA');
     st.download('project',project{1}.id,'destination','tarfile name');

 For detailed examples see the script s_stDownload.m